rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 $ npm install
 ```

 2. The `todolist-fe` has some scripts defined in the package.json at the root of the project.
-To Run any of these scripts run `npm run <SCRIPT_NAME>`.
+To run any of these scripts run `npm run <SCRIPT_NAME>`.
 Let's start by serving our application
  ![npm-scripts](../images/exercise2/npm-scripts.png)
 ```bash
 npm run serve